RobSero/SEI-Game-Project/README.md

 ## **Pacman Movement**
 ![Getting Started](./assets/readMe_movepacman.png)
 Pacman movement is all dictated by user input on the arrow keys.
-The way the grid is laid out, the up and down key would set the value of the move property to +20/-20 which would move pacman to the div above or below the current one it is in.
-If the div pacman would move to is contained within the wallCells array, it would not allow this and pacman would continue to move in his current direction.
+The way the grid is laid out, the up and down key would set the value of the move property to +20/-20 which would move Pacman to the div above or below the current one it is in.
+If the div Pacman would move to is contained within the wallCells array, it would not allow this and Pacman would continue to move in his current direction.

 ## **Ghost Logic**